 \section{Acknowledgements}

 AW acknowledges inspiring discussions with L. Golowich.
-AW acknowledges that this material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
+AW acknowledges funding from NSF grant PHY-2325080.
 AW acknowledges funding from the MIT-IBM Watson AI Lab.
 AW acknowldges support from the MIT Department of Physics.
 This preprint is assigned number MIT-CTP/5994.

 TCL is supported in part by funds provided by the U.S. Department of Energy (D.O.E.) under cooperative research agreement DE-SC0009919, and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (652264, JM).